• About the 2025 Course

-The Course seeks to transfer experience in the field of international environmental law to current and future negotiators of multilateral environmental agreements (MEAs).
-Each Course is based on a specific theme.
-The Course also provides a forum to foster North-South co-operation and to take stock of recent developments in multilateral negotiations as well as in the implementation of MEAs and diplomatic practices in the international environmental arena.
+The course seeks to transfer knowledge and experiences in the field of international environmental law to current and future negotiators of multilateral environmental agreements (MEAs).
+It also provides a forum to foster North-South cooperation and take stock of recent developments in MEAs as well as diplomatic practices in the international environmental arena.

-The Course is intended for experienced government officials engaged in international environmental negotiations.
-In addition, other stakeholders, such as representatives of non-governmental organizations and the private sector, may apply to the Course.
-Researchers and academics in the field of international environmental law are also eligible.
+The course is intended for experienced government officials engaged in international environmental negotiations.
+In addition, applications from other stakeholders, including academia, non-governmental organizations and the private sector, will also be considered.

 Further information